gerassimos/kgs/README.md

    - NodePort Service
    - LoadBalancer Service
  - Inject Data Into Applications
+   - Define a Command and Arguments for a Container
+   - Define an environment variable for a container
- - Storage
+   - ConfigMap
- - Observability: Logging|Monitoring|Tracing
+   - Secrets
  - Choosing the Right Container Infrastructure